Ozzie Albies Player Props: Braves vs. Diamondbacks

 Ozzie Albies At The Plate

-- Among the qualifying hitters in baseball, he ranks 56th in batting average, 88th in on-base percentage, and 14th in slugging.
+- Among the qualifying batters in MLB, he ranks 63rd in batting average, 97th in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.